Arun Aikido Club Grading 2015

 Another issue that came up was the temperature.

-At this time of year, it is starting to get a little colder.
-On one hand we had students sitting still and waiting, and on the other hand we had students working hard performing their gradings.
+At this time of year, it was starting to get colder.
+We had students sitting still and waiting, and on the other hand we had students working hard grading.

 Arun Aikido Club Grading 2015